reexjungle/xcal/README.md

 xCal
 ====

-xCal is an implementation of the iCalendar format as specified by the internet protocol [RFC 5545](http://tools.ietf.org/html/rfc5546)
+xCal is an implementation of the iCalendar format as specified by the internet protocol [RFC 5545](http://tools.ietf.org/html/rfc5546).

-*...however this should not be confused with the xml representation of the iCalendar format (see [RFC 6321](http://tools.ietf.org/html/rfc6321))*

 Why xCal?